Student Accommodation Costs UK 2026/27

-The UK average is around £529 per month in 2026/27.
-That's roughly £122 per week.
-London is significantly higher at £200–£395 per week depending on room type.
-Northern cities like Sheffield, Liverpool, and Newcastle offer much better value.
+The UK average is around £529 per month in 2026/27, roughly £122 per week.
+London is significantly higher at £200 to £395 per week.
+Northern cities like Sheffield, Liverpool and Newcastle offer considerably better value.

 Which is the cheapest student city?

 Bradford tops the 2026 affordability rankings with average weekly rents under £100.
-Sunderland, Huddersfield, Hull, and Nottingham also consistently rank among the most affordable.
-Belfast is the cheapest UK city overall when total living costs are factored in.
+Sunderland, Huddersfield, Hull and Nottingham also consistently rank among the most affordable.
+Belfast is cheapest overall when total living costs are factored in.

 It depends entirely on the accommodation type.
-University halls and PBSA almost always include bills, Wi-Fi, and insurance.
-Private lets through letting agents usually don't — you'll need to budget an extra £40–£90 per person per month for utilities on top of rent.
+University halls and PBSA almost always include bills, WiFi and insurance.
+Private lets usually do not.
+Budget an extra £70 to £120 per person per month for utilities on top of rent in a private house.

 Will my maintenance loan cover rent?

-The type of accommodation you choose is the single biggest factor in how much you'll pay.
-Here's what each option typically costs — and what that buys you.
+The accommodation type you choose is the single biggest factor in how much you pay.
+Here is what each option typically costs and what it gets you.

 University Halls